-The method of granting access to users depended on the type of resources and services provided by the facility.
-Out of the 12 facilities, eight had a review system in place to determine user access which was typically, but not always, based on peer or committee review.
-Two facilities adopted a mixed approach where only some resources were openly available - data in the case of SuperDARN and computing resources deemed moderate (default allocation model) for Compute Canada.
-Four facilities adopted a completely open access policy (BIO, Érudit, CCEM and ONC).
-A few facilities, regardless of the type of access, set up a user fee structure.
+The method to grant access to users depends on the type of resources and services provided by the facility.
+Out of the 12 facilities, eight have a review system in place to determine user access which is typically but not always based on peer or committee review.
+Two facilities adopt a mixed approach where only some resources are openly available - data in the case of SuperDARN and computing resources deemed moderate (default allocation model) for Compute Canada.
+Four facilities adopt a completely open access policy (BIO, Érudit, CCEM and ONC).
+A few facilities, regardless of the type of access, have set up a user fee structure.

 Over the course of the MSI award, several facilities improved access to users, which helped maximize the use of the facility and outreach to new users or communities.
 CCEM, for example, implemented online booking, remote access and data collection systems, thereby increasing efficiency and allowing for better quantification of user access data.
-ONC reported that support through the MSI Fund "was the largest contributing factor to ONC's ability to provide access to the facility during the funding period, without which ONC would not have been able to deliver and archive data, and provide user support, web development, or at-sea operations."
-The Ocean 2.0 web portal attracted 56,000 unique visitors since it was launched at the beginning of the award.
-Besides ONC, the CCGS Amundsen was the facility that reported the most extensive development in this area as the mechanism to allocate ship time was completely revamped following the recommendations of the CFI review committee.
-A formal ship time application process was developed and an independent advisory committee was established.
-The website was also completely redesigned to improve visibility of the infrastructure for current and potential national and international academic, government and privatesector users.
+ONC reports that support through the MSI Fund "was the largest contributing factor to ONC's ability to provide access to the facility during the funding period, without which ONC would not have been able to deliver and archive data, and provide user support, web development, or at-sea operations."
+The Ocean 2.0 web portal has attracted 360,000 unique visitors since it was launched at the beginning of the award.
+Besides ONC, the CCGS Amundsen is the facility which reported the most extensive development in this area as the mechanism to allocate ship time has been completely revamped following the recommendations of the CFI review committee.
+A formal ship time application process was developed and an independent Advisory Committee was established.
+The website was also completely redesigned to improve the visibility of the infrastructure for current and potential national and international academic, government and privatesector users.